poolpOrg/filter-senderscore/README.md

 `-scoreHeader` will add an X-SenderScore header with reputation value if known.

 `-whitelist <file>` can be used to specify a file containing a list of IP addresses and subnets in CIDR notation to whitelist, one per line.
 IP addresses matching any entry in that list automatically receive a score of 100.
-The current subnet whitelist implementation performs a linear scan of all whitelisted subnets on every connection; keep this in mind when adding a lot of CIDR entries.